bemer/containers-on-aws-workshop/03-DeployEcsCluster/README.md

 ## 1. Tutorial overview

-This tutorial will guide you through the creation of an ECS Cluster and the deployment of the container with a simple Python application created in the previous lab.
+This tutorial will guide you through the creation of an ECS Cluster and the deployment of the container with a simple application created in the previous lab.

 In order to run this tutorial, you must have completed the following steps: